 Scientific and Quantitative Reasoning: Apply fundamental scientific and/or mathematical concepts to investigate, evaluate and/or to solve problems.
+Students will be able to

 SQR-1 Identify problems and formulate questions and hypotheses.

 SQR-2 Collect, summarize, and interpret data.